While #2 is not quite done yet, I have started on my guitar #3 and #4 sometime ago.

 After the glue mixture dried I level them off with sand paper.

-The patch wasn't done too good but most of the slots are filled.
+All done and next is the set-up The patch wasn't done too good but most of the slots are filled.
 May need a 2nd round though and some sanding.